maharjun/External-Input-Current/Readme.md

     NeuronPatterns          = {[1,60]};

 The NeuronPatterns will be represented by the following cell array

     {[1,60], ...}

 where Neuron Pattern 1 is `[1,60]`

-### Multiple Sub-Intervals ###
+###   Multiple Sub-Intervals

-The above sheme can also have multiple time intervals as the child of the same interval level as long as their [StartOffset, EndOffset) dont overlap. for example the following pattern
+The above scheme can also have multiple time intervals as the child of the same interval level as long as their [StartOffset, EndOffset) dont overlap. for example the following pattern

-    from 0 to inf, every 15000 ms
+    from 0 onwards, every 15000 ms
         from 0 to 1000, every 100 ms
-            from 0 to end, execute Neuron Pattern 1 from 2000 to 3000 every 200 ms
+            from 0 onwards, generate pattern 1
+        from 2000 to 3000 every 200 ms
-            from 0 to end execute Neuron Pattern 2
+            from 0 onwards generate pattern 2

     NeuronPatterns: <length 2 cell array>